 Are there any variations that can be made?

 Of course!
-I make these with either just bacon or just sausage and eggs frequently.
+We make these with either just bacon or just sausage and eggs frequently.
 You can add a fried egg instead of scrambled, that runny yolk is awesome here!

 How do you fold the egg?